 Notified by the sun god Helios, Hephaestus rushed home to find the two lovers on his bed.
 Naturally, he was furious and forged a chain so that neither Ares nor Aphrodite could move a limb.
 The betrayed husband chained them up long enough to be ridiculed by the other gods who came to watch.

 Aphrodite had quite a complicated relationship with Adonis.
 She cursed his mother, Smyrna, and turned her into a tree for neglecting to worship her.
 Smyrna bore the handsome Adonis (a son she conceived with her own father) while in the form of the tree.
-Charmed with the good-looking newborn, Aphrodite took him and hid him in a chest which she eventually entrusted to Persephone, who later wanted the boy for herself.
+Charmed with the good-looking newborn, Aphrodite took him and hid him in a chest, which she eventually entrusted to Persephone, who later wanted the boy for herself.

 Even though Io was a priestess of the goddess Hera, the promiscuous Zeus couldn’t help but fall in love with the beautiful maiden.
 One day, when Zeus was seducing Io, his wife descended from Olympus looking for him.
 Desperately wanting to evade his wife’s rage, Zeus reluctantly transformed Io into a white cow.

 However, Hera was so familiar with her husband’s practices of infidelity that she could tell the cow was actually a mistress of his.
 Pretending not to know, Hera asked Zeus to give the cow to her as a present, and then sent it away.
-Things got really ugly when Zeus sent Hermes to set Io free, resulting in Hera’s wrath, who then sent a gadfly to sting Io all over and chased her around the world, giving her no rest.
+Things got really ugly when Zeus sent Hermes to set Io free, resulting in Hera’s wrath, who then sent a gadfly to sting Io all over and chase her around the world, giving her no rest.

 The god of wine and ecstasy, Dionysus, was madly in love with Aura, a virgin Titan goddess who liked to hunt.
 Desperate for her love, Dionysus used his godly power to create a wine fountain nearby Aura to slake her thirst while hunting.
-After gulping a lot of the liquor, Aura got drunk.
+After gulping a lot of the wine, Aura got drunk.
 Then Dionysus took advantage of her while she was unconscious.